duleorlovic/tips/index.md

 Rails
 ===

 * keys for test in *config/secrets.yml* or anyother yml file can be simplified using anchor (&) and reference (*).
-Ofcourse you can override them.
+Drawback is that you can not override them.

 ~~~
 development: &default:
   some_key: 123123